taylor-training-courses/installations/linux/common/Maven.md

 Open VSCode:

 * Go to Extensions
-* Search for "Java"
+* Search for "Maven"
-* Choose the "Java" extension by Oracle
+* Choose the "Maven for Java" extension by Microsoft